Vinnie Kilduff: The Waterboys

 In 1988 Kilduff was invited by Mike Scott to join the Waterboys for the recording of their Fisherman's Blues album.
-Kilduff played guitar and uilleann pipes as well as co-producing several tracks on the album.
+Kilduff played guitar, uilleann pipes, and whistle, as well as co-producing several tracks on the album.
 Kilduff continued to tour with the Waterboys between 1988 and 1990.

 Clannad

 In 1990 Kilduff joined the Irish folk band Clannad for the recording of their album Anam.
 He continued to record and tour with the band throughout the 1990s.
 He featured on their 1996 album Lore, the 1998 Landmarks which received the 1999 Grammy Award for Best New Age Album and their 2005 release Live in Concert.

 Sinéad O'Connor

-Kilduff played mandolin and low whistle on singer-songwriter Sinéad O'Connor's DVD and CD set Theology – Live at the Sugar Club, a recording of a live concert performance in The Sugar Club, Dublin on 8 November 2006.
+Kilduff played mandolin, low whistle and whistle on singer-songwriter Sinéad O'Connor's DVD and CD set Theology – Live at the Sugar Club, a recording of a live concert performance in The Sugar Club, Dublin on 8 November 2006.

 In Tua Nua

 In 1982 along with Steve Wickham and others, Kilduff was a founder member of Irish rock band In Tua Nua.
 The band have been credited with discovering the then fifteen-year-old singer Sinead O'Connor at this time, who temporarily joined them as lead vocalist and co-wrote the song "Take My Hand".
 They were the first band to sign with U2's Mother record label on which they released their first single "Coming Thru".
 In 1984 they were signed by Island Records and supported Bob Dylan at his Slane Castle concert in July the same year.
 They released two further singles before Kilduff left the band in 1986.